techapj/arch-heavy-dotfiles/README.md

 When you're done, `git grep` for `devlin` and change it as necessary.
 If you installed to a different directory, look for `.dotfiles`, too.

-The script is idempotent and you can run it again to update symbolic links, git submodules and vim plugins.
+The script is idempotent and you can run it again to update stuff.

 compiling vim
 -------------